adions025/XMLtoJson_Mask_RCNN/README.md

 # XMLtoJson_Mask_RCNN
-Use the segmentation in Mask_RCNN, even if the annotation form is rectangular instead of polygon.
+Now you can use segmentation in Mask_RCNN, even if your annotations are rectangular instead of polygon.

-The use of false masks does not help to be more precise, as it is not providing new information beyond the bounding boxes.
+A false masks does not help to be more precise, as it is not providing new information beyond the bounding boxes.

-Generates the polygon shape between the four points of the rectangle in order to achieve the polygon shape, a false mask for the maskrcnn.
+Generates the polygon shape between the four points of the rectangle in order to achieve the polygon shape.

 ### run this file inside your /dataset folder